barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 5: Electrolytic Capacitors</h3>

-Five electrolytic 47 uF capacitors - careful of polarity.
-The PCB is designed so they are all oriented and installed in the same direction.
-Don't substitute taller capacitors - although they're electrically equivalent, they won't fit under the display board above them.
+This kit uses five identical 47 uF electrolytic capacitors.
+Be careful of polarity; incorrect installation will probably cause them to burst and leak.
+The PCB is designed so they are all installed in the same orientation.
+Don't substitute taller capacitors - although they would be electrically equivalent, they won't fit under the display board above them.

 Solder only one lead of each electrolytic.
 Then check that the capacitor is flush with the board.
 If not, reheat the wire while pushing it down.
 Then solder the other lead.
 Snip off excess wire.

 <h3>Step 6: U1 and U4, 8-pin DIPS</h3>

 The two 8-pin DIPs (dual inline package) are soldered directly to the board.
-It is recommended to avoid using a socket so that vibration does not make them work loose over time.
-The notch on the chip must be aligned with the semicircle printed on the PCB.
+It is recommended to avoid using a socket so that vibration does not cause them work loose over time.
+The notch on the chip must be aligned with the matching semicircle printed on the PCB.

 <h3>Step 7: U2 Feather M4 Express</h3>